MicrosoftDocs/mixed-reality/mixed-reality-docs/hand-menu.md

 ---
 # Hand menu

-Hand is one of the most versatile tools in our body.
-With HoloLens2, you can make our hand become even more powerful by augmenting it with new capabilities, like quick action menus.
-Compared to other placement mechanisms such as world lock or tag-along, hand locked menus are highly accessible without getting in the way of users.

 Have you ever wanted to become a cyborg by augmenting yourself with extra capabilities?
 With HoloLens 2, now you can!
 Thanks to fully articulated hand tracking, you can make holograms follow your hand, as if they are extension of your body.

 This placement method is similar to body-locked behavior in terms’ it’s tethered to users’ body parts and making holograms highly discoverable.
 However, different from body-locked holograms, hand-locked menu can be completely invisible when hand is not in view, allowing unobstructed view of holographic content placed in front of users.

-Due to these strength, UI menu is a good candidate for the hand-locked hologram, and you can find an example scene in [MRTK toolkit](https://github.com/microsoft/MixedRealityToolkit-Unity/blob/mrtk_release/Assets/MixedRealityToolkit.Examples/Demos/HandTracking/Scenes/HandBasedMenuExample.unity).
+Due to these strength, UI menu is a good candidate for the hand-locked hologram, and below are best practices we found based on our exploration.
+You can also find an example scene in [MRTK toolkit](https://github.com/microsoft/MixedRealityToolkit-Unity/blob/mrtk_release/Assets/MixedRealityToolkit.Examples/Demos/HandTracking/Scenes/HandBasedMenuExample.unity).

 ## What are they?
 2D Holographic buttons, the main function of these buttons is to get a quick access to the most common used functions of your Holographic experiences.